 There are many techniques of surgical treatment that might be employed in keeping the bones where they are supposed to be.
 In a perfect situation, the hip is reduced and only a small tear in the joint capsule is present.
 Sewing the joint capsule back together hold the femoral head where it belongs in the acetabulum.

 In a less perfect situation, the joint capsule is too damaged to simply sew back together.
 In this situation, screws can be placed around the acetabulum and a hole drilled through the neck of the femur.
 A stiff suture can run around the screws and through the femoral neck holding the femoral head in place.

 There are numerous methods and the surgeon will choose the most appropriate.
 Expect a sling as described to be necessary for at least a week and confinement for at least a couple of weeks after that to be necessary.

 THE FEMORAL HEAD OSTECTOMY

-This surgery is commonly referred to as the “FHO” and is best used for smaller dogs (50 lbs or less), very active dogs, or cats.
+This surgery is commonly referred to as the “FHO” and is best used for smaller dogs (50 lbs or less), for very active dogs, or for cats.
 Here, the femoral head is cut off and removed, allowing the joint to heal as a “false joint” (just a capsule connecting the two bones but no actual bone to bone contact.)
 If the pet is not carrying too much weight, a false joint is strong enough.
 If the dog is very active, a false joint will form quickly.
 The pet typically does not want to use the leg for the first 2 weeks but should at least be partially using the leg after 4-6 weeks.
 The leg should be used nearly normally after a couple of months.
 Many veterinarians are well experienced with this surgery and often a specialist is not needed.
 This surgery is typically substantially less expensive than the other procedures.
 For more details, click here.

 If the patient has significant hip dysplasia, this may be a good time to address the dysplasia surgically.
 For more information on hip dysplasia, click here.